Disjoint-set data structure: Union by rank

 It can be shown that every node has rank $\lfloor \log n \rfloor$ or less.
-Consequently each rank can be stored in O(log log n) bits and all the ranks can be stored in O(n log log n) bits.
+Consequently, each rank can be stored in O(log log n) bits and all the ranks can be stored in O(n log log n) bits.
 This makes the ranks an asymptotically negligible portion of the forest's size.

 It is clear from the above implementations that the size and rank of a node do not matter unless a node is the root of a tree.
 Once a node becomes a child, its size and rank are never accessed again.

+There is a variant of the Union operation in which the user determines the representative of the formed set.
+It is not hard to add this functionality to the above algorithms without losing efficiency.

 Time complexity

 A disjoint-set forest implementation in which Find does not update parent pointers, and in which Union does not attempt to control tree heights, can have trees with height O(n).
 In such a situation, the Find and Union operations require O(n) time.

 If an implementation uses path compression alone, then a sequence of n MakeSet operations, followed by up to n − 1 Union operations and f Find operations, has a worst-case running time of $\Theta(n+f \cdot \left(1 + \log_{2+f/n} n\right))$.

 Using union by rank, but without updating parent pointers during Find, gives a running time of $\Theta(m \log n)$ for m operations of any type, up to n of which are MakeSet operations.

 The combination of path compression, splitting, or halving, with union by size or by rank, reduces the running time for m operations of any type, up to n of which are MakeSet operations, to $\Theta(m\alpha(n))$.
 This makes the amortized running time of each operation $\Theta(\alpha(n))$.
 This is asymptotically optimal, meaning that every disjoint set data structure must use $\Omega(\alpha(n))$ amortized time per operation.
 Here, the function $\alpha(n)$ is the inverse Ackermann function.
 The inverse Ackermann function grows extraordinarily slowly, so this factor is 4 or less for any n that can actually be written in the physical universe.
 This makes disjoint-set operations practically amortized constant time.